dus4nstojanovic/create-files-from-template-cli/README.md

 ## Features

 - Create a custom file structure using a terminal
-- **Search and replace** - Replace file content with a custom text or file name
+- **Search and replace** - Replace file content with a custom text or file name (text, regex, inject files, ...)
 - Create **multiple templates**
 - Set options directly as a CLI argument, or answering on CLI questions, or:
 - Set **defaults** by configuring a CLI using a .**config JSON file** for each template - _cfft.config.json_